 Ventilation: Quietly Essential

 Moisture is the enemy of a tidy vanity, not because it harms marble directly but because it can leave spots as it dries.
-A quiet, efficient fan clears steam quickly after showers, and cracking a window when weather allows helps move air.
+A quiet, efficient fan clears steam quickly after showers, and cracking a window when the weather allows helps move air.
 These steps also protect mirrors, paint, and fixtures, extending the life and look of the entire bathroom.

 If your fan is older or loud, consider an upgrade during your next project.
 Today’s models move more air with less noise, encouraging regular use—a small change with outsized benefits.